Risky Drinking Can Put a Chill on Your Summer Fun

 So what’s in that drink, exactly?

 Summer cocktails may be stronger, more caloric, and more expensive than you realize.
 You may be watching what you eat so you can fit into those summer clothes, but watching what you drink can keep you safe.
-NIAAA’s alcohol calculators can help you assess calories, drink size, alcohol spending, blood alcohol levels, and the number of standard drinks in each cocktail.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) alcohol calculators can help you assess calories, drink size, alcohol spending, blood alcohol levels, and the number of standard drinks in each cocktail.